mahdyhamad/drop-pickup/README.md

 ### Staging Users (main site):

-`Note: if you made changes and did not see data, refresh the page`
+`Note: if you made changes and did not see data, refresh the page.
+Users are technically on the same table in the database, so if you login in the main site using admin users, you will not get the desired experience.
+`

 -- email: ahmadsameer@gmail.com
 -- password: ahmadsameer